SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/create_role.rst

 Notes
 ==========

-SQream recommend that role names should follow these rules:
+BLUE recommend that role names should follow these rules:

 * Are case-insensitive